 Oh yeah, and have fun.

 It might seem like a huge job, but you’ve got this.
 Even the most unorganised person can throw an awesome stag do with a little help.
-We’ve got you covered with a handy checklist to make your life as best man easier.
+If you need more advice, check out our comprehensive Best Man Guide.
+Or, if you don’t fancy the responsibility, get chillisauce to do all the hard work for you.